Last year, we started promoting articles reviews of our product written on other blogger’s websites.

 This means that the Facebook Ad campaign will break even in 1.5 months and make profits thereafter.
 Sweet!

-This got us thinking: if we ran this experiment or a similar experiment again, would we see the same results?
+If we ran this experiment or a similar experiment again, would we see the same results?

 To find out, we have to see if the results are statistically significant.